India’s Export Duty Remission Scheme to Promote Exports

 On August 17, 2021, the Ministry of Commerce and Industry announced rates of tax refunds under the Remission of Duties and Taxes on Exported Products (RoDTEP) scheme for 8,555 products out of a total of 11,000 traded items for the financial year (FY) 2021-22.
 This scheme for zero rating of exports is aimed at boosting India’s exports and competitiveness in international markets.

-The RoDTEP scheme, which launched in January 2021 with an outlay of INR 124.54 billion (US$1.68 billion), will refund the central, state, and local duties or taxes to exporters that are not benefiting from pre-existing rebates or refund schemes.
+The RoDTEP, which is basically a tax neutralization scheme, launched in January 2021 with an outlay of INR 124.54 billion (US$1.68 billion).
+The scheme will refund the central, state, and local duties or taxes to exporters who do not benefiting from pre-existing rebates or refund schemes.
 For apparel exporters, a separate Rebate of State and Central Levies and Taxes (RoSCTL) Scheme has been notified by the Ministry of Textiles.

 What are the new rates under the RoDTEP scheme?